-Services PMI in the United States averaged 53.68 points from 2013 until 2020, reaching an all time high of 61 points in June of 2014 and a record low of 26.70 points in April of 2020.
+Services PMI in the United States averaged 54.42 points from 2013 until 2022, reaching an all time high of 70.40 points in May of 2021 and a record low of 26.70 points in April of 2020.
 This page provides the latest reported value for - United States Services PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United States Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020. source: Markit Economics
+United States Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Services PMI in the United States is expected to be 37.90 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Services PMI in the United States to stand at 48.00 in 12 months time.
-In the long-term, the United States Services PMI is projected to trend around 50.50 points in 2021 and 50.80 points in 2022, according to our econometric models.
+Services PMI in the United States is expected to be 45.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Services PMI is projected to trend around 50.80 points in 2023, according to our econometric models.